 What Types of Funds Are Available in IRAs?

-Also, many of Fidelity’s mutual funds are actively managed, which as I mentioned above is more efficiently held within an IRA.
-And you very well might prefer to have a human manager overseeing certain strategies rather than buy a fund that simply follows an index.
+And specifically as it pertains to IRAs, many of Fidelity’s mutual funds are actively managed, which as I mentioned above is more efficiently held within an individual retirement account.

 What Is a Mutual Fund?